United States forms

 - After filing DS-2019 — I-539 may be the next step (Change of status or extension for J-1 exchange visitors)

-- Not uploading a photo that complies with the visa photo requirements.
+- Not uploading a photo that complies with visa photo requirements.

-- Failing to present the Form DS-160 confirmation page at your visa interview.
+- Not bringing the Form DS-160 confirmation page to the visa interview.

-- Entering the United States more than 30 days before your program's start date without a separate visitor visa is not permitted.
+- Entering the United States more than 30 days prior to your program's start date requires a separate visitor (B) visa.

 - Incomplete form sections